 Top Attractions: Bakkhali Beach, Crocodile Park, Bishhalakshmi Temple, Jambu Dwip, Fraserganj Wind Park, Henry’s Island.

-Bankura, a town packed with temples, hills, art and culture finds its place in travel diaries of every traveller who travels beyond the capital city of Bengal.
+Image Source: Weekend Thrill Bankura, a town packed with temples, hills, art, and culture finds its place in the travel diaries of every traveler who travels beyond the capital city of Bengal.
 This city is also known for the terracotta horses famously called as ‘Bankura Horses’ which have become the symbol of Indian folk-art across the world.
 Bankura offers beautiful terracotta temples, lush green dense forests and a rich flora that covers its towering hills.
 The Susunia Hills in Bishnupur also provide trekking and camping activities during winters that attract novice and expert mountaineers alike.